SebAndBlocks/jelly-ripping-machine/README.md

 - Detects insertion of disc using udev
 - Determines disc type...
   - If video (Blu-ray or DVD)
-    - Retrieve title from disc or [OMDb API](http://www.omdbapi.com/) to name the folder "Movie Title (Year)" so that Plex or Emby can pick it up
+    - Retrieve title from disc or [OMDb API](http://www.omdbapi.com/) to name the folder "Movie Title [imdbid-(id)]" so that Jellyfin can pick it up and get the metadata instantly.
     - Determine if video is Movie or TV using [OMDb API](http://www.omdbapi.com/)
     - Rip using MakeMKV or HandBrake (can rip all features or main feature)
     - Eject disc and queue up Handbrake transcoding when done